Wizcorp/express-rested/README.md

 Empties the entire collection.
 Triggers the `persist` callback.

+**collection.addIndex(string propertyName)**

+Creates an index for all resources, current and future, in the collection.
+The property name you pass will be inspected on every resource that enters the collection, and indexed on that.
+The value of of the property may be of any type.

+This allows you to do quick indexed searches (or rather, lookups) in a collection.
+In the beer-example above, you could for example create an index on the "rating" property.
+Using the `findOne` and `findAll` methods documented below, you can then start fetching these resources.

+> Note 1: Creating an index is a heavy operation, so it's best done before adding/loading resources into a collection

+> Note 2: Indexes are not used in HTTP operations.
+They are only useful when directly interfacing with your collection

+**collection.delIndex(string propertyName)**

+Removes a previously created index from the collection.

+**collection.findOne(string propertyName, mixed value)**

+Will return a single resource that holds the given value for the given property.
+If no resource matches, `undefined` is returned.

+**collection.findAll(string propertyName, mixed value) -> Class[]**

+Will return all resources that hold the given value for the given property.
+If no resources match, `[]` is returned.

 **collection.persist(function (string ids[], [Function cb]) { })**

 Registers a function that will be called on any change to the collection, and is passed an array of IDs that were